The other day, I was asked why nurses wear scrubs.

 One of the reasons scrubs end up being a good option for nurses is because replacing them tends to be cheaper than trying to replace your personal clothes.

-If you look at some of these Landau scrubs, you can see that they’re less expensive than a lot of the clothes you might have in your closet.
+If you look at some of these Landau scrubs, you can see they are less expensive than a lot of the clothes you might have in your closet.

-I know there are exceptions to this and that you can buy more expensive scrubs, but for the most part, I would rather replace my scrub pants than trying to replace my jeans or my dress pants.
+I know there are exceptions to this, and you can buy more expensive scrubs, but for the most part, I would rather replace my scrub pants than trying to replace my jeans or my dress pants.